 Dunedin is situated on State Highway 1 and so is easily accessible from other major towns and cities.
 4.5 hours from Christchurch, 3.5 hours from Queenstown, and 2.5 hours from Invercargill.
 Both the Southern Scenic Route and the Central Otago Touring Route start in Dunedin, taking you through some of the most stunning countryside in New Zealand.

 Occasionally in winter, ice and snow can make driving a challenge on some Otago roads.

 Explore this guide to driving times and a touring map.

 Dunedin is serviced by the main rental car companies including Avis, Budget, Go Rentals, Hertz and Thrifty.
 For a planet-friendly option, check out Go rentals' sustainable electric Tesla.

 There are also many local rental car companies that offer a competitive rate all year round.

 Getting to Dunedin by bus is a safe and affordable way to travel, and it allows you to watch the scenery go by while someone else does the driving.
 There are frequent arrivals from Christchurch, Queenstown and Invercargill from reputable bus companies.
 Contact the Dunedin i-SITE Visitor Centre to enquire further and to make a booking.

 Once you are here, Dunedin buses provide affordable transportation options for travellers to get around the city.
 Explore the routes and timetable here.

-As distances to places of interest in Dunedin are not great, taxis are reasonably cheap by New Zealand standards.
+As Dunedin is a compact city, taxis are reasonably affordable by New Zealand standards.
 They provide transport to most destinations and most companies offering wheelchair taxi transport.